-As the IIIF community grows the process of developing and maintaining the specifications must take advantage of the wide range of community expertise and viewpoints.
-As highlighted in the IIIF code of conduct, the IIIF community is an inclusive, friendly and safe community, committed to openness and transparency in all interactions and activities.
+As the IIIF community grows, the process of developing and maintaining the specifications must take advantage of the wide range of community expertise and viewpoints.
+As highlighted in the IIIF Code of Conduct, the IIIF community is an inclusive, friendly and safe community, committed to openness and transparency in all interactions and activities.

-The Technical Review Committee (TRC) will enable the timely review of technical proposals coming from the existing, open, community-based process while also supporting broad community input.
+The Technical Review Committee (TRC) will enable the timely review of technical proposals coming from the existing, open, community-based process while also supporting community input.
 Ratification of specification text will occur in a structured, ongoing way that allows remote and asynchronous participation to promote the widest diversity of review possible.
 The TRC will also review proposals to create new Technical Specification Groups (TSGs).
-The TRC will rely upon engaged consortium member representatives and community members to either attend regular calls, or provide input online, in order to make decisions.
+The TRC will rely upon engaged consortium member representatives and community members to either attend regular calls or provide input online in order to make decisions.
 All issues slated for discussion will be openly announced ahead of TRC review, and all decisions will also be openly documented.

-Scope and Purpose
+Scope and purpose

-The Technical Review Committee (TRC) is representative of the consortium and the community with regards to technical matters.
-Its primary function is to review and ratify or reject proposals to solve technical issues, in an ongoing fashion.
+The TRC is representative of the Consortium and the community with regards to technical matters.
+Its purpose is to review and ratify or reject proposals to solve technical issues in an ongoing fashion.
 These decisions include:

-- reviewing new specifications or updates to existing specifications, from either Technical Specification Groups (TSGs) or the Editorial Board;
+- Reviewing new specifications or updates to existing specifications, from either TSGs or the Editorial Board

-- reviewing proposals for the formation and charters of new TSGs.
+- Reviewing proposals for the formation and charters of new TSGs

-Once approved by the TRC, the next steps depend on other community processes not described in this document.
+Once approved by the TRC, next steps depend on other community processes not described in this document.

-The membership will consist of ex officio, consortium and community members:
+The membership will consist of ex officio, consortium, and community members:

 - Ex Officio: